the-vegetarian-vampire/CPPBox/README.md

 deep copy - copy data to pointer (incurs overhead)
 move constructor (move semantics) C++ 11 (L value and R value) - && more efficient than copying (steals or pilfers the data)
 return value optimization

+---

+* Avoiding Heap Allocations: Use stack memory or pre-allocated memory pools to avoid dynamic memory allocations during critical paths.
+* Inlining: Understand compiler optimizations like inlining and when it's beneficial.
+* Cache Optimization: Familiarize yourself with cache hierarchies and how to write cache-friendly code.

+valgrind

+Copy Constructor: A copy constructor initializes an object using another object of the same type.
+It's particularly useful when you need a deep copy or want to control how objects of a class are copied.

+The stack is for automatic storage duration, typically for local variables.
+It has a LIFO (last in, first out) nature, is of limited size, and has automatic memory management.
+The heap is for dynamic storage duration, managed using new and delete (or malloc and free in C).
+It's larger but requires manual memory management.

+RAII: Stands for "Resource Acquisition Is Initialization".
+It's a principle in C++ where you tie resource management (like memory or file handles) to object lifetime.

+std::move vs std::copy: std::move is used for moving resources (like from one object to another), while std::copy is for copying contents between two places.

+Sockets:
+* Sockets provide an interface for programming networks at the transport layer of the internet protocol suite.
+They can be created using a combination of an IP address and a port number.
+Programming with sockets involves understanding various socket APIs for creating, binding, listening, sending, and receiving data.

+TCP/UDP:
+    * These are transport layer protocols in the internet protocol suite.
+    * TCP (Transmission Control Protocol): It is a connection-oriented protocol, ensuring that data sent from one end reaches the other end in the correct order and without errors.
+It's reliable but might have overhead due to its error-checking mechanisms.
+    * UDP (User Datagram Protocol): It is a simpler, connectionless protocol.
+Messages (datagrams) are sent without establishing a connection and without error-checking, making it faster but less reliable than TCP.

+RDMA (Remote Direct Memory Access):
+* RDMA allows direct memory access from the memory of one computer to that of another without involving either one's operating system.
+This is beneficial for HFT as it reduces latency in network communications.
+* It's a technology that permits high-throughput, low-latency networking, which is used in supercomputing and financial applications.

+Operator overloading